Skip to main content

 An honest, no-jargon walkthrough of what really happens from the moment you call your insurer through the final payment — including what they don't tell you.

-How Insurance Carriers Systematically Underpay Claims: The Consulting Industry Behind It
+How Insurance Carriers Systematically Underpay Claims

 How to Challenge an Xactimate Estimate: A Step-by-Step Guide

-A practical guide for policyholders, public adjusters, and attorneys on identifying errors in an insurance carrier's Xactimate estimate and building an effective challenge.
+A practical guide for policyholders, Public Adjusters, and attorneys on identifying errors in an insurance carrier's Xactimate estimate and building an effective challenge.

 How to Choose a Homeowner Insurance Policy in California